Can You Get a Money Order Online?

 Advertisement

-But if you were wanting to purchase a money order, Western Union would require you to go in person to an agent and buy it.
+But if you wanted to purchase a money order, Western Union would require you to go in person to an agent and buy it.
 You could then give or mail the money order to the recipient.
 The cost of a money order via Western Union is around $1.50 for up to $1,000.
 In general, buying a money order is cheaper than doing a money transfer online.
 Be aware that using a credit card to buy a money order or do a money transfer can result in high fees, because it's treated as a cash advance.
-You're better off using cash or doing a bank transfer.
+Some places don't even accept credit card payments for money orders.

 Advertisement